Getting older doesn’t mean feeling down or sad should be expected

 There are many different counselling services available to older people in aged care

-Placing a family member into care or deciding to move into care can be challenging, for both the family and for the older loved one.
+Placing a family member into care or deciding to move into care can be challenging, for both the family and the older loved one.

 Mental health support and aged care